-Identify the source and list travel itinerary, dates, and nature of expenses provided for travel-related expenses totaling more than \$375 received by you, your spouse, or your dependent child during the reporting period.
+Identify the source and list travel itinerary, dates, and nature of expenses provided for travel and travel-related expenses totaling more than \$390 received by you, your spouse, or your dependent child during the reporting period.
 Indicate whether a family member accompanied the traveler at the sponsor's expense.
 Disclosure is required regardless of whether the expenses were paid directly by the sponsor or were paid by you and reimbursed by the sponsor.

-EXCLUDE: Travel-related expenses provided by federal, state, and local governments, or by a foreign government required to be separately reported under the Foreign Gifts and Decorations Act (FGDA, 5
+EXCLUDE: Travel-related expenses provided by federal, state, and local governments, or by a foreign government required to be separately reported under the Foreign Garantions Act (FGDA, 5 U.S.C. § 7342); political travel that is required to be reported under the Federal Election Campaign Act; travel provided to a spouse or dependent child that is totally independent of his or her relationship to the flier.

-U.S.C. § 7342); political travel that is required to be reported under the Federal Election Campaign Act; travel provided to a spouse or dependent child that is totally independent of his or her relationship to the filer. e Federal Election Campai, gn Act; travel provided to a spouse or dependent child that is totally indepe endent of his or he r relationship to Source Date(s) City of Departure-Destination-City of Return Lodging?
+the filer.
+Source Date(s) City of Departure-Destination-City of Return Lodging?
 (Y/N) Food?
 (Y/N) Family Member Included?
-(Y/N) Government of China (MECEA) Aug.
-6-11 DC-Bejjing, China-DC &gt; > z Examples: Habitat for Humanity (charity fundraiser) Mar.
-3-4 DC-Boston-DC Α. Y Υ. Greater HIFD Red Cross 7/13-7/10 DC-Farmington, CT-DC 7 7 Z Habitat for Humanitus - charitable fundraker 12/10-12/18 WHTFD-NY-DC 7 7 7 Embassy of France (MECEA) 8/12-8/13 DC-Paris-DC 7 7 ž.
-38 255 В 2
+(Y/N) 5 Government of China (MECEA) Aug.
+6-11 DC-Beijing, China-DC , , k Z Examples: Habitat for Humanity (charity fundraiser) Mar.
+3-4 DC-Boston-DC Α. > > Great ater HTFD Red Cross 1/13 - 1/16 7/16 DC-Farmington, CT-DC > K 72 Hab abitat for Humanity 12/10-12/18 WHTED - NY - DC > > 7 ਹ - - Charitable Fundraiser Emb Embassy of France (MECEA) & 8/12 - 8/17 De-Paris-De > > Z 3 e e • The second secon